thomassuedbroecker/cloud-native-starter-one-service-workshop-toolchain/README.md

 ![Verify the deployment result and open the OpenAPI explorer of the authors microservice and test the microservice](images/toolchain-02.gif)

-:star: **Congratulations** :thumbsup: you have finished using the **Toolchain for the 'Cloud Native Starter Workshop' - 'Deploying Java Microservices to Kubernetes on IBM Cloud'**.
+:star: **Congratulations** :thumbsup: you have finished the workshop.

 ## Additional information <a name="part-SECTION-04"></a>